Individual, Couples, Remote, and Group Therapy with Long Island Psychology – Dr. Marc Shulman and His Team of Therapists

 Founded by NY psychologist Dr. Marc Shulman, Long Island Psychology is a personalized, client focused mental health team, providing the ongoing services and support that most people need to address mental health issues, build resilience, or otherwise see positive changes in their lives.

 It is because we provide a personal approach to psychotherapy that we make sure to offer different approaches to treatment depending on you, your past, your goals, and your current struggles.
 These may include:

 We also provide play therapy for children, and have additional solutions for marriage counseling, seniors, groups, and more.

 We create a judgement-free space meant for your comfort.
 We encourage openness and will not only talk to you about where you are but find ways to guide you to a better future.

-Dr. Marc Shulman and Dr. Atara Wertentheil are both trained, experienced, highly regarded therapists in the community.
-We have two offices, with one in Garden City, NY and another in Rockville Centre, NY, and if you find yourself out of our service area or are unable to attend in-person sessions, we also have remote therapy via Zoom or phone for anyone in New York State.
+Dr. Marc Shulman and the therapists of Long Island Psychology are trained, experienced, highly regarded therapists in the community.
+We have three offices, located in Garden City, Rockville Centre, and Roslyn Heights, NY, and if you find yourself out of our service area or are unable to attend in-person sessions, we also have remote therapy via Zoom or phone for anyone in New York State.